 Restrict Content Using Salesforce Topics

-In addition to the content restriction options in the general settings, you also get new options to restrict individual pieces of content, widgets, etc. You’ll see these when you edit a post, widget, etc.
+In addition to the content restriction options in the general settings, you also get new options to restrict individual pieces of content, widgets, etc. You’ll see these when you edit the content.

 Use Shortcodes to Display User Meta or Restrict Content